 To tackle Zero Waste and all the aspects of it, from your kitchen to your bathroom.
 Being one of the most wasteful part of our lives, beauty and personal care products can look challenging to change.
 But in fact, they are an easy place to start reducing your waste.

 In our bathrooms, there’s usually several different products that we apply on our skin and hair each day.
-The average adult in the USA uses around 9 personal care products a day.
+The average adult in the USA uses around 9 personal care products a day (it’s probably higher now with the Koren Skincare/overall skincare craze).
 And it can go even higher, up to 15 per day for a quarter of the people interviewed.
 It may not sound much, but when you think at the amount of harmful chemicals that may go into your body through your skin is staggering.
 That’s not the mention all the waste created.

 To start off the day, we brush our teeth, comb our hair, then go on to style it and apply some make up (if you are required to), moisturiser, sunscreen and then head off.
 If this is your routine, then you are probably throwing in the landfill a lot of plastic during a whole year.